If length equals impact, how many pages should a resume be?

 1. Graduates have more opportunities

 First, unlike the graduates of 10 or more years ago, today's young professionals are entering the “real” working world with more experience to boost their resumes and impress employers.
-From internships to co-ops to freelance gigs and even contract work, students are encouraged to secure opportunities throughout their collegiate journey to help explore potential career paths, build their skills, and meet the one to three years' experience requirements that many “entry-level” jobs now demand.
-They're also more likely to have personal blogs or online portfolios, group projects, volunteer work, leadership programs, and relevant campus activities to boost their resumes without adding any unnecessary fluff.
+From internships to freelance gigs and even contract work, students are encouraged to secure opportunities throughout their collegiate journey to help explore potential career paths.

 2. Hiring managers want clear career stories

 Second, a study by TopResume on professional vs self-written resumes found that employers value resumes that provide a strong career narrative.
 In other words, recruiters want to see more than merely a timeline of your professional and educational experience; they want to be able to read your resume like a story.
-In order to create that story, your resume requires additional components such as a professional summary, a list of your relevant experience, skills, and so on – all of which take up more space.

-The golden rule: 2 Pages
+The golden rule: Two Pages

 If you've been in the workforce for a number of years, you're entitled to a maximum of two full pages of resume real estate.
 This rule applies to most senior professionals, whether you've been in the workforce for seven years or 27 years.